aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 2OCT18
+Was sick for awhile.
+Worked on git-it (frustrating), and Flask.

 ## 24Sep18
 Applied for jobs.
 Worked on project and web framework.